zuozhenggh/learning-library/oci-library/oci-hol/java-management/multiple-managed-instances/multiple-managed-instances.md

     </copy>
     ```
   Customize following parameters:
-    * AgentDisplayName : Add a display name for management agent
+    * AgentDisplayName: Add a display name for management agent
-    * ProxyPort : 4479
+    * GatewayPort: 4479
     * Remove the parameters starting with Service.plugin.* parameter.
 These parameters are agent-specific and are only used for agent installations.

   Final response file may look like this.